shelmangroup/github-rulla-nycklar/README.md

 To support the problem we have.
 We have chosen to rotate the secrets using this fancy program.
 This program them uploads the new version on the secret to a known secret name that is the same in every repo this program is managing.
+This secret is a google service account, using this service account you have the option to get secrets directly from google secret manger [link](https://github.com/GoogleCloudPlatform/github-actions/tree/master/get-secretmanager-secrets)

 limitations.
-* only working with one google project
-* one repo means one service account in google cloud
+* one repo means one service account in google cloud.
+* the name of the service account secret will be the same in all repos
+* only one key is handled and that is the service account.

 ### Usage